greco-project/pvcompare/docs/pv_feedin.rst

 The CPV technology that is used in the pvcopare simulations is a hybrid micro-Concentrator module with integrated planar tracking and diffuse light collection of the company INSOLIGHT.
+The following image describes the composition of the module.

 .. _cpv_scheme: